 After the breakdown of the 1994 ceasefire between the Burmese army and Kachin Independence Army (KIA) troops in June 2011, conflict engulfed Burma’s Kachin State, prolonging the civil war initiated upon the country’s independence in 1948.

-Laiza, a humble border town neighboring China’s Yunnan province, emerged as the headquarters for ethnic Kachin rebels and their political counterpart, the Kachin Independence Organization (KIO).
-Evolving into an administrative and commercial nucleus for rebel-held territories, Laiza accommodates around 20,000 civilians.
-However, due to ongoing conflict, about two-thirds of these residents inhabit four major IDP camps encircling the town, grappling with a chronic scarcity of essentials.
+Laiza, a modest border town near China’s Yunnan province, has become the headquarters for the Kachin rebels and their political arm, the Kachin Independence Organization (KIO).
+Now an administrative and commercial hub for rebel-held areas, the town is home to some 20,000 people.
+Yet, the ongoing clashes have displaced nearly two-thirds of them into four major camps on the outskirts, where chronic shortages of basic necessities persist.

-Set against the backdrop of conflict, this photo essay documents the daily lives of Laiza’s denizens—comprising civilians, soldiers, and members of the KIA and KIO—as they confront the challenges of a protracted and intermittent war while striving to safeguard their ethnic heritage.
+Set against this backdrop, this photo essay explores the day-to-day realities of Laiza’s residents, civilians, soldiers, and members of the KIA and KIO, as they endure a protracted conflict and work to preserve their ethnic heritage.

 A Kachin soldier waits as the convoy of KIO leaders passes by en route to peace talks between the KIO and the Burmese government in Myitkyina, Kachin State.